2025 Hauraki District Council election

-The 2025 Hauraki District Council election was a local election held from 9 September to 11 October in the Hauraki District of New Zealand as part of that year's nation-wide local elections.
+The 2025 Hauraki District Council election was a local election held from 9 September to 11 October in the Hauraki District of New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Hauraki and 13 district councillors for the 2025–2028 term of the Hauraki District Council.
-Postal voting and the first-past-the-post voting system will be were used.
+Postal voting and the first-past-the-post voting system were used.

 Incumbent mayor Toby Adams won re-election to a third term.

-The council introduced a Māori ward for the term following this election.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to remove the Māori ward.
+In the prior term, the council voted to introduce a Māori ward for the term following this election; in a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to remove the Māori ward.